otakuseek/policy/privacy-policy.md

 ## Changes to this policy

 This policy will occasionally be amended as new functionality is implemented or our policies changes.
-The source for our policies and all changes to them for is hosted on GitHub.
+The source for our policies and all changes to them for is hosted on GitHub at [github.com/otakuseek/policy](https://github.com/otakuseek/policy).
 We recommend you use the functionality on this service to monitor and inform yourself of all changes to our policies.